rlucioni/blog/content/posts/s3-deployment-with-travis/index.md

 ---
 title: "S3 Deployment with Travis"
 date: 2016-08-17T17:22:22-04:00
+description: A guide to using Travis to deploy a static site to S3 and invalidate a corresponding CloudFront distribution
 ---

 You can use Travis to quickly and easily deploy a static site to S3 and invalidate a corresponding CloudFront distribution.
 Here's how.